symfony/symfony-docs/contributing/documentation/overview.rst

     $ git merge upstream/master
 >>>>>>> Revamped the documentation about "Contributing Docs"

-Now you can proceed following the same steps explained in the previous section:
+Great!
+Now you can proceed by following the same steps explained in the previous
+section:

 .. code-block:: bash